Murder of Lisa Holm

 Lisa Holm, a 17-year-old girl from Skövde working in Blomberg in Götene Municipality, Sweden, disappeared on 7 June 2015 and her body was found days later in a workshed.
-Her disappearance, the search for her, and the trial and conviction of Nerijus Bilevicius for her murder received widespread media attention in Sweden and Scandinavia.
+Her disappearance, the search for her, and the trial and conviction of Nerijus Bilevičius for her murder received widespread media attention in Sweden and Scandinavia.

 Murder

 On 7 June 2015, Lisa Helena Holm (born 7 February 1998) was about to end her shift at a cafe where she had been working for the summer in Blomberg, close to Källby in Västergötland.
 She sent a text message at 18:23 to her father in Skövde, saying that she was on her way home on her moped.
 When Holm did not show up, her father drove to her workplace, hoping she was still there.
 When he found her moped with keys still in the ignition at the cafe, he and the cafe owner searched the cafe and nearby area without finding anything.
 At 21:47 they called the police and reported Holm missing.
 The police soon arrived and started dog searches in the area, in a barn there with several rooms, but found nothing.
 A glove was later found there.